 Self-Defense Courses on Campus

 The Center for Women Students organizes and provides two different self-defense courses on campus.
 These classes are not for credit and are for personal enrichment only.

 Map of Nighttime Lighting on Campus

 It is important to know the well-lit areas of campus and take those routes when walking around campus at night.

 This campus night map (at the bottom of the link) identifies the best-lit routes on campus, as well as the locations of the blue emergency call-box telephones.
 These call-box telephones are available for use in an emergency and they directly connect with University Police, which is staffed 24 hours a day, 365 days a year.

 RAD (Rape Aggression Defense) Course: A Self-Defense Course for Women Students

-RAD is a comprehensive self-defense system for women presented by the Penn State University Police and the Center for Women Students.
+RAD is a comprehensive self-defense system for women presented by the The Pennsylvania State University Police and the Center for Women Students.
 It is the only self-defense course endorsed by the International Association of Campus Law Enforcement Administrators.

 This course is a basic introduction to self-defense techniques and open to currently enrolled women students.
 Things to gain from attending the course include:

 - Awareness, prevention, risk reduction and avoidance options